 Sucker Punch is my first multi-map WAD for Doom II.
-It's available to download now from the Doomworld forums, where there is more information on supported ports and where feedback would be gratefully received.
-An upload to the idgames database is forthcoming.
+It's available to download now from the idgames archive, where there is more information on supported ports and where feedback would be gratefully received.

 Back in April, I wrote at length about my initial forays into mapping for Doom-engine games: at the time I felt that I would not try to complete Sucker Punch, which had been released in early 2016 with just three maps.
 However, such is the lure of Doom that I was eventually drawn back in, and the finished 9-map version of the WAD is the result.